When I was a young introvert and had low self-esteem, I tried to shut people out to protect myself.

 As introverts, we tend to neglect our auxiliary function because extroversion isn’t something that we are comfortable with.
 But that is also our biggest area for growth.
 Once we master our auxiliary function, it opens us up to the outer world and we would be able to get the best of both worlds.

-If you have no idea what’s your MBTI type, you can do it here for free.
 This week, I’ll be discussing extraverted feeling first because I am an INFJ and I could relate to extraverted feeling the most.

 Extraverted Feeling (Fe)

 Extraverted feelers enjoy helping other people.
-I had an animation friend from US.
+I had an animation friend from the US.
 He is an ISFJ.
 His auxiliary function is also extraverted feeling.
 He is very helpful and reliable.
 Whenever my colleagues and I have technical issues in animation, we will ask him for help and he will always be there to help and share his knowledge.
 Similar to him, when I was an accountant, I also enjoyed helping and sharing my knowledge with other colleagues, more so than doing accounts.

 Harmony is important to us.